 The American Nurse Credentialing Center (ANCC), American Academy of Nurse Practitioners (AANP) and American Academy of Physician Assistants (AAPA) accepts certificates of attendance for educational activities certified for AMA PRA Category 1 Credits™ from organizations accredited by the ACCME.

-- Scan badge at conference check-in
+- Scan badge to capture attendance

-- Attend accredited sessions
+- Attend accredited sessions and complete the Course Evaluation